Black Swans: these events that shake cryptos

 Where does the black swan theory come from?

-Cognitive bias linked to Black Swans
+The cognitive bias related to the Black Swans

-Historical examples of Black Swans events
+Historical examples of Black Swan events

 The 2008 financial crisis

-The role of subprimes
+The role of subprime mortgages

-An unexpected impact worldwide
+An unexpected global impact

-The cryptocurrency market and Black Swans
+The cryptocurrency market and the Black Swans

 A young and volatile market

-Examples of black swans events in the crypto
+Examples of Black Swan events in crypto

 The collapse of FTX

-What is a black swan in finance?
+What is a Black Swan in finance?

 Why are cryptocurrencies more vulnerable to Black Swans?

-AMF recommendations.
-There is no guaranteed high yield, a product with high performance potential implies a high risk.
-This risk taking must be in line with your project, your investment horizon and your ability to lose part of this savings.
-Do not invest if you are not ready to lose all or part of your capital .
+AMF Recommendations.
+There is no guaranteed high return; a product with high potential returns implies high risk.
+This risk must be commensurate with your investment goals, your investment horizon, and your ability to lose some of your savings.
+Do not invest if you are not prepared to lose all or part of your capital .

 To go further, read our pages legal notices , privacy policy and general conditions of use .